2019 November 4th at 4:52

 If you have worked with Excel or Word you will find this layout familiar and easy to navigate.
 Everything you need is in places in the top bar.

 Thanks to its drag and drop design, there's no need to learn any coding language to use TemplateToaster, even if you want to add complicated template elements.

-I certainly appreciated that!
+We certainly appreciated that!
 Changing other important settings about how your site looks and feels is easy too.
 For example, to change the color scheme you merely have to enter the Color Scheme Gallery and click on your desired shade.